-Chris Bishop has a B.A. in Physics with First Class Honours from Oxford, and a PhD in Theoretical Physics from the University of Edinburgh with a thesis on quantum field theory supervised by David Wallace and Peter Higgs.
-After graduating he joined Culham Laboratory where he worked on the theory of magnetically confined plasmas for eight years as part of the European controlled fusion programme.
+Chris obtained a BA in Physics from Oxford, and a PhD in Theoretical Physics from the University of Edinburgh, with a thesis on quantum field theory.
+He then joined Culham Laboratory where he worked on the theory of magnetically confined plasmas as part of the European controlled fusion programme.

-He subsequently developed an interest in pattern recognition, and became Head of the Applied Neurocomputing Centre at AEA Technology.
-In 1993 he was elected to a Chair in the Department of Computer Science and Applied Mathematics at Aston University, where he was head of the Neural Computing Research Group.
-He then took a sabbatical during which time he was principal organiser of the six month international research programme on Neural Networks and Machine Learning at the Isaac Newton Institute for Mathematical Sciences in Cambridge, which ran from July to December 1997.
+From there, he developed an interest in pattern recognition, and became Head of the Applied Neurocomputing Centre at AEA Technology.
+He was subsequently elected to a Chair in the Department of Computer Science and Applied Mathematics at Aston University, where he led the Neural Computing Research Group.
+Chris then took a sabbatical during which time he was principal organiser of the six month international research programme on Neural Networks and Machine Learning at the Isaac Newton Institute for Mathematical Sciences in Cambridge, which ran in 1997.

 After completion of the Newton Institute programme Chris joined the Microsoft Research Laboratory in Cambridge.